-If the amount agreed on by the parties represents a genuine pre-estimate of what is likely to be the loss suffered on breach of contract, then the courts To support or approve something; to write on and sign a document to indicate its authenticity or ownership, or to indicate willingness to be bound by it. this agreement.
+If the amount agreed on by the parties represents a genuine pre-estimate of what is likely to be the loss suffered on breach of contract, then the courts endorse this agreement.
 It should be noted that if the actual loss owing from the breach of contract is more than the amount agreed on, then the party suffering the breach has to forego the amount by which the actual loss exceeds the pre-estimate.
 On the other hand, if the amount of damages owing from the breach is less than the amount agreed on, the party in breach of contract still has to pay the agreed amount.

-If the amount agreed on takes the form of a penalty for breach of contract, rather than a genuine pre-estimate of loss, the courts will restrict the person suffering the breach to their actual loss and will not To make people obey a law or the terms of an agreement, using police powers or court orders. the penalty.
+If the amount agreed on takes the form of a penalty for breach of contract, rather than a genuine pre-estimate of loss, the courts will restrict the person suffering the breach to their actual loss and will not enforce the penalty.
 The actual loss may be more or less than the amount agreed on.

 The case of Andrews v ANZ Banking Group Ltd HCA 30 establishes the broad reach of the rule against penalties and makes clear that the rule cannot be avoided through contractual drafting alone.
-The case establishes that the A framework, set of rules, procedural steps, or test, often established through precedent in the common law, through which judgments can be determined in a given legal case. applies to any fee that in substance is designed to secure the performance of a contractual obligation, irrespective of whether the fee is actually triggered by a breach.
+The case establishes that the doctrine applies to any fee that in substance is designed to secure the performance of a contractual obligation, irrespective of whether the fee is actually triggered by a breach.

 Whether a sum is a penalty depends on the parties’ intentions; but the courts have laid down some guidelines: